David Lammy 4pm - 7pm

-West Midlands Police were called to the building at around 5:30pm in response to reports that a group of people had entered the complex with machetes.
+West Midlands Police were called to the building at around 5:30pm in response to reports that a group of people had entered the complex with the large knives.

-The force found a group of more than 100 people at the scene and said "pockets of fighting" had broken out whilst other cinema attendees queued to watch the new Frozen film.
+The force said "pockets of fighting" had broken out whilst other cinema attendees queued to watch the new Frozen II film.

 Terrified film-goers claimed the violence was caused by a small group of young girls brawling with one another after a lone female had been set upon.